 Properties of Glass fiber reinforced concrete:

-GFRC panel manufacturing produces less waste than precast panel also uses less natural resources.
+GFRC panel manufacturing produces less waste than precast panel and uses less natural resources.

 Since fabrication is completed within the factory, much less job-site waste is produced.